SundaeSwap: Decentralized Finance on Cardano

 It is part of SundaeSwap's mission to be completely decentralized.
 For this to happen, it is vital for the community to assume responsibility for managing the DEX and its development, plus take control over the treasury.
 Community guidance through smart contract-controlled voting and governance is a foundational step in creating an ownerless protocol that facilitates direct, trustless interaction between community members and engagement from users.

 Due to limitations on Cardano's current transaction size parameters, SundaeSwap's governance capabilities couldn't run entirely via smart contracts within the SundaeSwap protocol.
 As a result, SundaeSwap Labs' development team created a temporary governance category called Sundae DAO in Discord and a Governance forum to discuss and vote on governance proposals.

 Any critical decisions to be discussed may be subject to an informal staked community vote.
-Eventually, the DAO community will migrate away from Discord and utilize full smart contract-controlled governance accessed from the SundaeSwap interface once the Cardano network undergoes the Babbage HFC upgrades later in 2022, which will increase Cardano’s transaction size parameters.
+Eventually, the DAO community will migrate away from Discord and utilize full smart contract-controlled governance accessed from the SundaeSwap interface once the Cardano network undergoes the Babbage HFC upgrades, which will increase Cardano's transaction size parameters.

 The SundaeSwap team is public, which is always good for any trustworthy DeFi protocol.
 The team is made up of members with an impressive background with years of experience across multiple sectors.
 A full breakdown of the team can be found on the SundaeSwap Team Page.

 CEO- Mateen Motavaf

 Mateen has a varied background working in UI/UX design.
 He has worked at tech start-ups and ran two non-profit organizations that focus on research, publishing scientific papers, and meta-analysis.
 At SundaeSwap, Mateen maintains branding, business development, talent sourcing, and UI/UX design.